-OT641• Hebrew Exegesis: Prophets.
-Hebrew Exegesis is designed to build on the Hebrew Language course sequence.
-Its goal is to amplify the benefits of learning and using biblical Hebrew by enhancing one's vocabulary and understanding of Hebrew syntax.
+OT641 • Hebrew Exegesis: Prophets.
+This course is designed to build on the Hebrew-language course sequence.
+Its goal is to amplify the benefits of learning and using biblical Hebrew by enhancing the student's vocabulary and understanding of Hebrew syntax.
 The course provides practice of principles and methods of interpreting the Hebrew Bible.
 The focus is on exposition with an aim to apply the meaning of the text to personal spiritual development, doing "real-time" theology, teaching and preaching.
+St. Paul only.
 Prerequisite: OT521, OT522 and OT531.
 Four hours.